 This depends.
 For example, I wear a diamond engagement ring and travel around the Western Cape quite happily.
 I do, however, have my own vehicle and have control of where this ring is on display (like bars and restaurants).

 Should I expect to walk down Long Street or around the city at night, I will leave the ring at home.
 If I go clubbing in Long street, I am likely to leave it at home as well.
-Remember, a luxury for you is a lifeline for others, don’t give them any temptation to “improve their lives”!
+Remember, a luxury for you is a lifeline for others, don’t give them any temptation to out you or your belongings at risk.

 I have never had jewellery stolen off me personally, however, my friend had her necklace snatched off her neck right while we were leaving a club in a dodgy part of town.